rbadillap/kotal-documentation/docs/ethereum/reference/network.md

 Kotal extended Kubernetes with `Network` custom resource in the `ethereum.kotal.io/v1alpha1` group version.

-Network is a kubernetes object that has a similar structure to resources you're familiar with like pod and deployment.
+Network is a Kubernetes object that has a similar structure to resources you're familiar with like pod and deployment.

 ```yaml
 apiVersion: ethereum.kotal.io/v1alpha1